Your Questions, My Answers

 What is the best time to call your business cell number?
 Wednesday or Friday afternoons after 3PM or on Saturday mornings are always the best.
 To secure your phone call, please call and book your phone call time with my manager prior to your call.

 Where do the Pilates sessions take place?

-Your Clinical and Classical sessions take place at Pilates of Champions with the EAKGilmourMethods© located on the beautiful grounds of Galloway Steading Campus, which is conveniently situtated between The Woodlands and Tomball in beautiful Magnolia Texas between Harden Store Road and 149 Spur.
+Your Clinical and Classical sessions take place at Pilates of Champions with the EAKGilmourMethods© The studio is conveniently situtated between The Woodlands and Pinehurst in beautiful Magnolia Texas between Harden Store Road and 149 Spur.
 We have served the Greater Houston area since 1988 when Elizabeth Gilmour moved back to the States from Europe and South Africa.
-The people in the Champions area, Cypress, Spring, Tomball, Magnolia, The Woodlands and Conroe all the way over to Humble and down to The Galleria districts, all make their way over to learn how to maintain quality of fitness, strength, flexibility, and fat loss to lean tissue gain with the Studio.
+The people in the Champions area, Cypress, Spring, Tomball, Magnolia, The Woodlands and Conroe all the way over to Humble and down to The Galleria districts, all make their way over to learn how to maintain quality of fitness, strength, flexibility, endurance, and fat loss to lean tissue gain with the Studio.
 We are within reach to those located within 50 miles in and around West Woodlands by way of Tollways throughout the area.
 Find us here.

 What should I bring to my sessions?

 The only things you really need to bring with you is a medium sized hand towel, water bottle with secure lid, and your Pilates Toe Socks (you can buy the required toe socks at ToeSock.com, or for our newer clientele, you can use a pair of the clean house toe socks to try on, until you buy yours).
 The Toe Socks have a rubberized bottom which helps to grip all the equipment at the studio.
 Plus, having feet covered is more hygienic.